 On one hand, the user will not have to manually update their drivers all the time.
 And on the other hand, a poorly-timed or buggy driver update can cause the system to malfunction or even crash.
 In such situations, the user might want to check the recently installed drivers or driver updates in Windows 10 and uninstall or restore the previous version of the driver to fix the issue.

-This brings us back to the question – How to view recently installed drivers updates in Windows 10?
+This brings us back to the question – How to view recently installed driver updates in Windows 10?
 Let’s understand the procedure.

 Steps To View Recently Installed Driver Updates In Windows 10